 The thing is, it’s our choice to carry the heavy load around.
 You see it’s our hearts that condemn us.
 (1 John 3:21).
 Most people think they have to get rid of all their sin in order for God to heal but this simply isn’t true, you do though, have to know how FORGIVEN you are!

 How tragic that there are people who actually take their guilt to their own deathbeds, not realising that Jesus took this burden from us.
 He took our sins and our guilt to his deathbed!
-THAT’S HOW COMPLETELY AWESOME HE IS!
+THAT’S HOW COMPLETELY BEAUTIFUL HE IS!

 ORIGINS OF GUILT